 Should You Report a Truck Driver Exhibiting Erratic Behavior?

-If you find yourself sharing the road with an 18 wheeler exhibiting erratic and potentially dangerous behavior, what should you do?
+If you find yourself sharing the road with an 18-wheeler or other big truck exhibiting erratic and potentially dangerous behavior, what should you do?
 Should you report the driver?
 If so, to who?
 Should you wait until you arrive at your destination or pull off the road to call the police?
-These are common and reasonable questions, and knowing the answers can help keep others safe on the road as well as hold truck drivers and their companies accountable to follow safe driving practices.
+These are common and reasonable questions, and knowing the answers can help keep others safe on the road as well as hold 18-wheeler drivers and their companies accountable to follow safe driving practices.

 If you witness an emergency situation on the road, pull over in a safe place and call the police.

-First and foremost and regardless of whether an 18 wheeler is involved in the situation or not, if you witness an emergency situation on the road, pull over in a safe location and call the police to let them know where you are and what is happening.
+First and foremost and regardless of whether a large truck is involved in the situation or not, if you witness an emergency situation on the road, pull over in a safe location and call the police to let them know where you are and what is happening.

 If you are unsure of what constitutes erratic driving, the following are some common examples: